Danodya/movie-client/README.md

 Unit tests are organized in the `tests` directory separately to ensure code quality and reliability.

-The project also includes a `Dockerfile` for containerization, an `entrypoint.sh` script to run the app inside Docker, and a `main.py` file as the main executable entry point for the CLI.
+The project also includes a `Dockerfile` for containerization, an `entrypoint.sh` script to run the app inside the container, and a `main.py` file as the main executable entry point for the CLI.

 All dependencies are listed in the `requirements.txt` file, and the current version of the app is stored in the `.version` file.